VH-Lab/vhlab-toolbox-matlab/docs/reference/+vlt/+data/fieldsearch.m.md

       |   'greaterthan'        - is the field value greater than 'param1' (and comparable size)
       |   'greaterthaneq'      - is the field value greater than or equal to 'param1' (and comparable size)
       |   'hasfield'           - is the field present? (no role for 'param1' or 'param2')
+      |   'partial_struct'     - is the field value a structure that has all the fields of 'param1' with the same values?
+      |                            (note that it may have additional fields not found in the structure in param1)
       |   'hasanysubfield_contains_string' - Is the field value an array of structs or cell array of structs
       |                        such that any has a field named 'param1' with a string that contains the string
       |                        in 'param2'?
 If 'param1' is a cell list, then 'param2' can be a cell list of contained